-In 2017, the Met Council board authorized a Wastewater Reuse Policy Task Force to develop recommendations for consideration by the Met Council.
+In 2017, the Met Council board authorized a Wastewater Reuse Policy Task Force to develop recommendations for its consideration.
 The task force presented the recommendations at a public hearing in April 2018.
-In May 2018, the board approved amendments to the Water Resources Policy Plan (Business Item 2018-109).
+In May 2018, the Met Council approved amendments to the 2040 Water Resources Policy Plan (Business Item 2018-109).

 - Establishing a wastewater reuse pilot program